-Is your status card still valid
+Is your status card valid

-What is a valid status card
+What makes a status card valid

 A status card is valid if it is: